Auntie Crae’s Plantation Chews. Soft, chewy, crispy, nutty, caramel-y delicious! These flourless cookies are also easy to make gluten free!

 These Plantation Chews look quite innocent, don’t they?
 They look very plain and uninteresting just sitting there on the plate.
 Trust me, they are anything but plain and uninteresting; they are, in a word, amazing.

-This is probably my favorite cookie of all time.
+This is probably my favourite cookie of all time.
 I have loved them ever since that first crispy, chewy, caramel-y bite decades ago at Auntie Crae’s Bakery in Churchill Square.
 The owner, Janet Kelly, later moved the store to Water Street here in St. John’s but sadly for so many folks, closed the business upon her retirement in 2010.

 Fast forward to last week when a reader emailed me asking if I had a copy of the recipe for Plantation Chews which she had heard was being given out freely in the final days of the bakery’s operation.
 Excited at the prospect of being able to make batches of my favourite cookie at home, I posed the question on our Facebook page and within minutes, it seemed, the recipe was in my inbox!